Siege of Longwy (1871)

-The siege of Longwy was a military conflict during the Franco-Prussian War, which took place from January 16 to the 25th, 1871, in the Longwy which was near the border of Belgium and Luxembourg.
+The siege of Longwy was a military conflict during the Franco-Prussian War, which took place from 16 to 25 January 1871, in the Longwy which was near the border of Belgium and Luxembourg.
 (Under a Personal Union with the Netherlands) After the artillery fire from the Prussian army, the siege ended with the defenders of Longwy under the command of Colonel Massaroly surrendering to Prussia under the command of Colonel Von Cosel.
 With this victory, the Prussian army captured many prisoners and cannons (many of which were damaged) of the enemy.
 This was one of the consecutive victories of the German army in a short period of time during the war.
 The town of Longwy was badly damaged during the siege.